telliott99/MySwift2/chapter3/sort_algorithms.rst

     It is too slow and impractical for most problems even when compared to insertion sort.

-The result of this process is to find the largest element in the array on the first pass, the next largest on the second.
-Rather than remember which value was the largest, we swap repeatedly.
+If you watch the animation on wikipedia, you will see that the result of this process is to find the largest element in the array on the first pass and place it at the end, then the next largest on the second, and so on.
+Rather than remember which value was the largest seen so far on any one pass, we swap repeatedly.

+``main.swift``:

 .. sourcecode:: swift